 | Abstention rate | Answers withheld or safely shortened / total requests | Cost of being cautious |

 Claim support can improve while unsafe serves remain unacceptable.
-A single contradicted delivery status shown to a customer is still a serious failure.
+A single contradicted incident status shown to an on-call engineer is still a serious failure.

-Black-box methods such as SelfCheckGPT compare an answer to additional sampled generations; disagreement can flag factual content that the model is inventing without an external database.[3]
-Semantic entropy similarly groups sampled answers by meaning and detects high uncertainty when those meanings vary.[4]
-These are useful when no admitted source is available or when you need to prioritize expensive checks.
+Black-box methods such as SelfCheckGPT compare an answer with additional sampled generations; disagreement can flag content the model may be inventing without an external database.[4]
+Semantic entropy groups sampled answers by meaning and measures uncertainty over those clusters.[5]
+Use these signals when no admitted source is available or when you need to prioritize expensive checks.

-They don't authorize a delivery claim.
-A model can repeat the same unsupported ETA every time.
+They don't authorize a recovery-time claim.
+A model can repeat the same unsupported estimate every time.

 1def disagreement_rate(values: list[str]) -> float: